Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 ### Usage Testing

 * The website was tested across a large amount of different screen sizes to ensure functions all work, and the absence of dead links or any poor layouts.
+It was assured to be working on many that could not be checked on physical devices using googles dev tools, using 320px as a minimum width to ensure all layouts stay of high quality for.

-* 4 devices were used to test the project, two windows computers and two android phones and all functions of the website were perfectly operational
+* 4 devices were used to test the project, two windows computers and two android phones and all functions of the website were perfectly operational.
+All functions and features of the website were tested on these devices thoroughly and with care to make sure nothing could potentially cause errors specific to mobile for example.

-* All code was checked to be of high quality and without errors.

-* Usage of every theoretical combination of functions in each order was done to ensure the site has a solid experience no matter how it is used by the user and all worked very well
+* Usage of every theoretical combination of functions in each order was done to ensure the site has a solid experience no matter how it is used by the user and all worked very well.
+For example, exiting mid way through payment to go to the blog, posting a review and going to the home page et cetera.
+In essense, assuring that any possible way a user could use the site is not going to create any errors.

 ### Bug Fixes